lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 But first, we mention the three situations in which a line typed by a player is not treated as an ordinary command:

-1. The line may exactly match the connection`s defined flush command, if any (`.flush` by default), in which case all pending lines of input are cleared and nothing further is done with the flush command itself.
+1. The line may exactly match the connection's defined flush command, if any (`.flush` by default), in which case all pending lines of input are cleared and nothing further is done with the flush command itself.
 Likewise, any line may be flushed by a subsequent flush command before the server otherwise gets a chance to process it.
 For more on this, see Flushing Unprocessed Input.
 2. The line may begin with a prefix that qualifies it for out-of-band processing and thence, perhaps, as an out-of-band command.
 For more on this, see Out-of-band Processing.
 3. The connection may be subject to a read() call (see section Operations on Network Connections) or there may be a .program command in progress (see section The .program Command), either of which will consume the line accordingly.
 Also note that if connection option "hold-input" has been set, all in-band lines typed by the player are held at this point for future reading, even if no reading task is currently active.